erikw/tmux-powerline/README.md

 $EDITOR ~/.config/tmux-powerline/config.sh
 ```

-Go through the default config and adjust to your needs!
+Go through the default config and adjust it to your needs!

 ## Custom Theme
 The theme is specified by setting the environment variable `$TMUX_POWERLINE_THEME` in the config file above.
-It will use a default theme and you probably want to use your own.
-The default config have set the custom theme path to be `~/.config/tmux-powerline/themes/`.
+It will use a default theme, and you probably want to use your own.
+The default config has set the custom theme path to be `~/.config/tmux-powerline/themes/`.

 Make a copy of the default theme and make your own, say `my-theme`:
 ```shell